MarilenaRoque/alligatorRunner/README.md

 > `npm install`
 - Use your favorite browser to open the index.html file (located at the dist page)

-- If you have node.js installed and all the dependencies were installed successfully, you can run the following comand to start the server where the project will run.
+- If you have node.js installed and all the dependencies were installed successfully, you can run the following command to start the server where the project will run.

 > `yarn start`

-- Open your the following path using your favorite browser.
+- Open the following path using your favorite browser.

 > `http://localhost:8000/`